Writing Guards

 concurrency = 2 # at most 2 concurrent risk assessments

-async def check(self, handler: Any) -> Any:
+async def check(self, tool: Tool[Any], **kwargs: Any) -> dict[str, Any]:

-risk = await self._assess_risk(handler)
+risk = await self._assess_risk(tool.name, kwargs)

 if risk > 0.8: